 Shiitake mushrooms: Remove the stems and cut the caps in half.

-Hakusai: Cut into bite-sized pieces.
+Hakusai: Cut it into bite-sized pieces.

-Shungiku: Cut into 1.6 inch (4cm) pieces.
+Shungiku: Cut it into 1.6-inch (4cm) pieces.

-Carrot: Cut into 0.2 inch (5mm) thick slices.
+Carrot: Cut it into ⅕-inch (5mm) thick slices.

-Tofu: Cut into bite-sized pieces.
+Tofu: Cut it into bite-sized pieces.

 Step 2